 The following definitions shall apply to these rules unless the context clearly requires otherwise:

-"Academic record" may include standardized test scores, dates of attendance, alternate graduation plan, Personalized Learning Plan, rank in class, awards, activities, clubs, and other information not included in a student's transcript, as locally determined.
+"Academic record" may include standardized test scores, dates of attendance, alternate graduation plan, Individualized Education Plan (IEP), 504 Plan, Personalized Learning Plan (PLP), rank in class, awards, activities, clubs, and other information not included in a student's transcript, as locally determined.
 The “Academic Record” shall not include school records, documents, notes, or descriptions of a student’s disciplinary history with school staff or other students.
+An academic record is not the same as a student's education record, as referenced in the Family Educational Rights and Privacy Act (FERPA).

-“Anti-discrimination” means actions, behaviors, programs and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students.
+“Anti-discrimination” means actions, behaviors, programs and policies designed and/or implemented by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students.

-“Anti-racist” means actions, behaviors, programs, and policies by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual, and that promote a racially inclusive learning environment for all students.
+“Anti-racist” means actions, behaviors, programs, and policies designed and/or implemented by school staff, students, school boards, contractors, and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual, and that promote a racially inclusive learning environment for all students.

 2. "Applied learning" means the presentation of subject matter in a way that integrates a particular academic discipline (such as mathematics, science, or English) with life experiences both in school and out of school and with personal workforce applications.
 Applications to life experiences should include the perspectives of ethnic, racial, linguistic, and social groups and neurodivergent cultures.